-Description: Course will cover disability etiquette, use of appropriate language (what to say and NOT say), and how to effectively and respectfully communicate with a person with disabilities will be discussed, as well as how to treat people with I/DD.
-Join us for this informative and eye-opening session!
+Description: Course covered disability etiquette, use of appropriate language (what to say and NOT say), and how to effectively and respectfully communicate with a person with disabilities as well as how to treat people with I/DD.
+This was an informative and eye-opening session!

-Description: Course will introduce businesses and employers in Denver to the Employment First vision and provide participants information about recruiting, hiring, training, and supervising employees with I/DD.
-In the session, panel members and participants will identify concepts, supports, and resources that may be needed for a successful company strategy to include people with I/DD in the workplace.
+Description: Course introduced businesses and employers in Denver to the Employment First vision and provided participants information about recruiting, hiring, training and supervising employees with I/DD.
+In the session, panel members and participants identified concepts, supports, and resources that may be needed for a successful company strategy to include people with I/DD in the workplace.

-4) “Inclusion and Engagement in Community Life” for a variety of community organizations striving to be more inclusive of people with disabilities, and specifically people with I/DD.
+4) “Inclusion and Engagement in Community Life” was for a variety of community organizations striving to be more inclusive of people with disabilities, and specifically people with I/DD.

-Description: Course will engage community organizations and clubs on not only including people with I/DD and other disabilities in their activities, but improving internal operations and adopting best practices to ensure people with I/DD and their families are welcomed and encouraged to actively participate in day to day activities or special events.
-Inclusive practices and strategies will be explored.
+Description: Course engaged community organizations and clubs on not only including people with I/DD and other disabilities in their activities but improving internal operations and adopting best practices to ensure people with I/DD and their families are welcomed and encouraged to actively participate in day- to- day activities or special events.
+Inclusive practices and strategies were explored.

-5) “Access to Community Services” for a variety of community service providers, such as transportation, housing, builders, health/medical with a desire to provide improved access to their services.
+5) “Access to Community Services” was for a variety of community service providers, such as transportation, housing, builders, health/medical with a desire to provide improved access to their services.

-Description: Course will include information from the Americans with Disabilities Act (ADA), discuss practical strategies to ensure and improve access, present case studies of best practice access in contrast with access that only meets a bare minimum or needs improvement.
-Participants will be engaged in problem solving throughout the class.
+Description: Course included information from the Americans with Disabilities Act (ADA), discussed practical strategies to ensure and improve access, presented case studies of best practice access in contrast with access that only meets a bare minimum or needs improvement.
+Participants were engaged in problem solving throughout the class.